 Plan your visit

-Visitor Centre closed.
-Our staffed outdoor Welcome Point is open daily from 9am to 5pm.
+Visitor Centre: closed during lockdown.
+Our staffed outdoor Welcome Point is open Tuesday-Friday 9am-5pm, Saturday and Sunday from 9am to 4pm.

 Festive opening times:

-New Year’s Eve and New Year’s Day: Reserve and Car Park open from dawn until dusk but facilities such as toilets and Visitor Centre are closed.
+Christmas Eve - New Year's Day: Reserve and Car Park open from dawn until dusk but facilities such as toilets and Visitor Centre are closed.

 - Free entrance to RSPB members

 £1.50 (5-17 year olds)